 Lane splitting is the term used when a motorcycle driver drives between two lanes to bypass traffic.
 This practice is illegal in Florida but, unfortunately, some drivers still utilize this practice.
 This practice can be very dangerous as you come very close to the cars you are passing illegally.
 You are very likely to take the drivers by surprise.

 Driving a motorcycle in a high traffic area can be dangerous enough.
 Lane splitting can increase the likelihood of certain types of accidents, including collisions with cars and other vehicles on the road.
-Have you been involved in a car accident because of lane splitting?
-Call a Miami personal injury attorney at Lavent Law today for a free consultation.

 Who is Liable For an Accident When a Motorcyclist Splits Lanes?